loning/universe/update_history.md

 - Added "Higher-Dimensional Information Classicalization" theory
 - This theory explains how lower-dimensional observers attempt to classicalize higher-dimensional quantum information
 - Provided a Quantum-Classical Dualism explanation for traditional "metaphysical" fields
 - Introduced the concept of the ratio between classical entropy and classical knowledge

+#### June 15, 2024
+- Updated "Religious Explanations" theory
+- Explained the essence and structure of religion from the Quantum-Classical Dualism perspective
+- Elaborated on the special role of religious founders as higher-dimensional observers with efficient classicalization
+- Explained the Quantum-Classical Dualism basis of religious rituals, practices, and diversity